309746069/nucleus/index.md

 You don't want to deal with registering/unregistering to loaders, you don't want to check if a view exists or it is being recreated right now, you don't want to check if data from all required loaders is ready to be presented, etc.
 All of these are typical tasks.

 To be short: you don't want to create a boilerplate code.
-So here is the LoadBroker class that will do all of that for you.
+So here is LoadBroker class that will do all of that for you.

-* A **Broker** is used to connect a Presenter with a View.
+* **Broker** is used to connect a Presenter with a View.
-* A **LoadBroker** is used to connect a Model with a View.
+* **LoadBroker** is used to connect a Model with a View.

-You can think of Broker as a helping class inside of a Presenter.
+You can think of Broker as a helping class inside of Presenter.

 ### LoadBroker

 ![](nucleus-images/nucleus_2.png)

-* **Loader** - Passes data when available
-* **Presenter** - Registers to loaders, publishes data when all data from loaders is available and a View is available.
+* **Loader** - Just passes data when data is available
-Re-publishes data when the View has been recreated or when new data is available from Loaders.
 * **View** - Just shows data
+* **Presenter** - Registers to loaders, publishes data when all data from loaders is available and a view is available.
+Re-publishes data when the view has been recreated or when new data is available from loaders.

-How complex a Presenter's code should be?
+How complex the Presenter's code should be?

     public class MainPresenter extends Presenter<MainActivity> {
         @Override
         public void onCreate(Bundle savedState) {
             addViewBroker(new LoaderBroker<MainActivity>(itemsLoader) {